Slánú Stroke Rehab

 Problems with arm and hand use (upper limb impairments) are very common after a stroke.
 80% of people who suffer a stroke will have moderate to severe hand and arm disability.

-We will continue to build our website with more information on the charity and the work we do (methods, research,useful information for clients).
+We will continue to build our website with more information on the social enterprise and the work we do (methods, research,useful information for clients).